tedunderwood/biographies/preregistration.md

 A set of 82 hypotheses we're using to confirm that the character-spaces extracted computationally from books bear some relation to human intuitions.

-Some of these are drawn from twenty-nine hypotheses about nineteenth-century fiction used in Bamman et al. 2014.
-That original set has been enlarged, especially to cover twentieth-century fiction.
+The general strategy here is drawn from Bamman et al. 2014, along with some of the 29 hypotheses used in that article.
+The original group has been greatly enlarged, especially to cover twentieth-century fiction.

 Each of the hypotheses affirms that a pair of characters should be more similar to each other than either of them is to a third character we call the "distractor."
 Each hypothesis thus defines two separate tests, since either (or both) of the characters in the original pair could violate the hypothesis by having a strong resemblance to the distractor.